CUH Logo

 How will I feel after the surgery?

 During the first few days following surgery, you will feel some discomfort and swelling, during the next week or so it is very normal to experience some discomfort.
-Regular, simple pain killers can be taken to ease this.
-You will have had some stitches placed following surgery and your clinician will arrange a review appointment with you around one week post-surgery – to check you are healing well and remove any stitches if required.
+Regular, simple painkillers can be taken to ease this.
+You will have had some stitches placed following surgery and your clinician will arrange a review appointment with you around one week after surgery to check that you are healing well and, if required, remove any stitches.

 Can I wear my dentures after the implant surgery?